sieger1010/h2a/README.md

 ## Insights
 Data insights will be provided here free for use in the future.
 All python scripts are being created and tested in the [Spyder IDE](https://www.spyder-ide.org/).

+## Dependencies
+xlrs package is used to read Excel files.<br>
+xlrd package is used to read Excel files.<br>
+pandas package is used to manipulate dataframes.

 <br>

 ### Disclaimer